AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

 2. Select the type of course content you want to create.
 3. In the **Select file** dialog, navigate to the content location and select the desired Learning content.

+  >[!NOTE]
+  >
+  > When you add an HTML topic to a Learning group map, the `format="html"` attribute is automatically added to the corresponding `topicref` in the map.
+This ensures the topic is processed and published correctly.

     ![](assets/add-existing-learning-content.png)

 4. Choose **Select**.

 The selected course content is added to the course from the repository.